LSD: History

+According to declassified CIA documents, it's possible that the American agency spread LSD on civilians in Europe in the 50s.

+In the 1960s, LSD and other psychedelics were adopted by and became synonymous with the counterculture movement due to their perceived ability to expand consciousness.
+This resulted in LSD being viewed as a cultural threat to American values and the Vietnam War effort, and it was designated as a Schedule I (illegal for medical as well as recreational use) substance in 1968.
+It was listed as a Schedule I controlled substance by the United Nations in 1971 and currently has no approved medical uses.
+As of 2017, about 10% of people in the United States have used LSD at some point in their lives, while 0.7% have used it in the last year.
+It was most popular in the 1960s to 1980s.
+The use of LSD among US adults increased by 56.4% from 2015 to 2018.

 LSD was first synthesized on November 16, 1938 by Swiss chemist Albert Hofmann at the Sandoz Laboratories in Basel, Switzerland as part of a large research program searching for medically useful ergot alkaloid derivatives.
 The abbreviation "LSD" is from the German "Lysergsäurediethylamid".

 LSD's psychedelic properties were discovered 5 years later when Hofmann himself accidentally ingested an unknown quantity of the chemical.
-The first intentional ingestion of LSD occurred on April 19, 1943, when Hofmann ingested 250 µg of LSD.
-He said this would be a threshold dose based on the dosages of other ergot alkaloids.
+The first intentional ingestion of LSD occurred on April 19, 1943, when Hofmann ingested 250 μg of LSD.
+He said this would be a threshold dose based on the doses of other ergot alkaloids.
 Hofmann found the effects to be much stronger than he anticipated.
 Sandoz Laboratories introduced LSD as a psychiatric drug in 1947 and marketed LSD as a psychiatric panacea, hailing it "as a cure for everything from schizophrenia to criminal behavior, 'sexual perversions', and alcoholism."
 Sandoz would send the drug for free to researchers investigating its effects.